Octavius-Dante/Arthelais/ex_7/Readme.md

 3. Initiate a bootstrap by creating a file (launch file) index.html
 4. Then add the basic HTML tags (HTML, HEAD, BODY, SCRIPT)
 5. Then link the script source both links works (https://sapui5.hana.ondemand.com/resources/sap-ui-core.js) or (https://ui5.sap.com/resources/sap-ui-core.js)
+6. Define a name space for the project directory to make it unique across the world also serves as ALIAS NAME for the project directory
+7. Create a folder (webapp) and move the index.html file inside the directory
+</br>  Earlier : (projects\ui5_basic\index.html)
+</br>  Now it should be : (projects\ui5_basic\webapp\index.html) this is how a working project structure is follwed

 </br>